pookleblinky/lifescripts/ideas.md

 Idea: extract thirst/fuckslevel etc into a literal statsheet that those scripts look at.
 Change em all in one spot.
 Done.
 Later I'll have to alter savingthrow.

+cleaning.rkt: Should it be a general tasks script, or specifically for cleaning?